ikevinws/TowerOfHanoi_WebApp/README.md

 # Tower Of Hanoi
-A full stack MERN website for the Tower of Hanoi game where player scores are recorded to a leaderboard.
+A full-stack MERN website for the Tower of Hanoi game where player scores are recorded to a leaderboard.
 The game was built in Unity3D and exported as a WebGL.

 <b>Game source code:</b> <a>https://github.com/ikevinws/TowerOfHanoi</a>